 Videos are great fun to watch and you end up learning quite a bit about social media strategy too.
 Most of the people I listed above do a fabulous job of instruction through videos.

 And these don’t necessarily mean high-quality videos on YouTube either!
 They do Facebook Lives, Instagram Lives or IGTV and it’s quite the visual treat.

 A couple of people in my private Facebook group appear to enjoy my Learning Units too 🙂 Here’s a sample of what that looks like.

-Click here to sign up for my FREE monthly newsletter and join my FREE Facebook group.
+Click here to join my FREE Facebook group.

 When I dove into Pinterest back in November 2017 I did so with Kate Ahl’s ‘Simple Pin Podcast’.